vinceau/slp-bitmask-visualizer/README.md

 ### Features

-* Convert from bit mask to button inputs
+* Convert from bitmask to button inputs
 * Convert from button inputs to bitmask
-* Shows bitmask is hex, decimal, and binary
+* Shows bitmask as hex, decimal, and binary

 ## Development